hyosung11/Launch-School/Courses/journal.md

 12:57 Getting more familiar with constructor/prototype object creation and using static methods.

 15:24 Back from the gym and from picking up the kids.
 I loved training at the gym today.
 It was fun and I feel fantastic now.
 Keep going.

+## 20220526 목요일

+09:00 Starting to study, but then going to school for Omi's spring concert.
+I'm thinking about what kind of training to do today.

+15:21 Doing another version of my study guide after going to the gym and playing ping pong with Louis.
+I feel a little tired right now.